In this section

 - Postcolonialism/postmodernism revisited

 More about the research project:The AHRC is funding a three-year research project which is being led by Professor Robert Gordon as Principal Investigator, Professor Helen Carr as Research Consultant, and Professor Blake Morrison and Dr Osita Okagbue as Co-Investigators.
-Research will be undertaken by a number of scholars and practitioners working in the departments of Drama and English and Comparative Literature, but there will be creative and critical input from a number of other disciplines.
+Research will be undertaken by a number of scholars and practitioners working in the departments of Drama and English and Creative Writing, but there will be creative and critical input from a number of other disciplines.
 Taking Pinter's work as a starting point for, or symbol of, the fracturing of narrative across many art-forms in twentieth and twenty-first century work, this research project asks a series of questions about the links between inter-cultural and political change and the emergence, or re-emergence, of non-linear and fractured narrative.
 Focussing on literature and performance, particularly in postcolonial and diasporic contexts, it will ask why non-linear narrative has been such a feature of this period's artistic production.
 If these fractured and experimental forms are a response to the breakdown of the west's grand narratives of progress, what forms of resistance or revision do they provide?
 In what ways can they be seen to emerge from the increasing interaction of different cultures in the colonial, post-colonial and post-Cold War world?
 How do such fractured narratives work in postcolonial and diasporic writing and performance?
 How can these fractured forms explore our culturally diverse society's competing and conflicting narratives?

 More about the Pinter Centre for Performance and Creative Writing:The College-based Pinter Centre for Performance and Creative Writing was formally inaugurated in June 2003, with Harold Pinter as Honorary President.